-How Successful CFOs are Vetting Cybersecurity Protections
+5 Ways Successful Businesses are Vetting Cybersecurity Protections

 When it comes to your business, the value generated for every dollar spent is critical to the success of your organization.
 When considering how to achieve maximum value from hiring outside expertise, allocating your budget to technology is an investment that supports operational efficiency while cutting costs.

-1. Understand the threats and trends
+Understand the Threats and Trends

 Cybersecurity protection is not about preventing the single one-time attack—that’s short-sighted.
 While you are not expected to know how to prevent or solve them, as a financial leader, it’s important that you’re aware of these types of attacks, along with the financial impact they can have on your business.
-According to Hiscox, a cyberattack costs a business an average of $369,000.1 With 61% of firms reporting an attack in the past year, it’s not a matter of if your business will suffer an attack, but of when, and how much it will cost your business.
+According to Hiscox, a cyberattack costs a business an average of $369,000.
+With 61% of firms reporting an attack in the past year, it’s not a matter of if your business will suffer an attack, but of when, and how much it will cost your business.

 The more common entry points continue to be the most susceptible for businesses today:

-• Phishing Attacks that trick an employee into sharing a password or account information
+• Phishing Attacks that trick an employee into sharing a password or account information (a whopping 67% of Ransomware Infections in North America)

-• Poor security provisions in the form of weak or re-used passwords, which are often due to mismanagement or deprioritizing of employee security training
+• Poor security provisions in the form of weak or re-used passwords, which are often due to mismanagement or deprioritizing of employee security training (30% of Ransomware Infections in North America).

-• Open, unsecure network and internet connected devices, such as printers, or the Microsoft Windows 20 year old code that supports them that allow hackers to gain easy access
+• Open, unsecure network and internet connected devices, such as printers, or the Microsoft Windows 20 year old code that supports them that allow hackers to gain easy access (25% of Ransomware Infections in North America)

 Although cybersecurity incidents of larger, well-known businesses continue to dominate news headlines, the threat exists as a harsh reality for organizations of all sizes.
 With the increase in ransomware attacks this year, businesses can’t afford to pull back on cybersecurity spending.